gammatone/tensorflow-music-experiments/README.md

-# tensorflow-vae-experiments
+# tensorflow-music-experiments
-Experiments on Variational Autoencoder intended to work with audio data
+Machine Learning experiments using TensorFlow intended to work with audio and musical data